wavemaker/docs/website/blog/2025-04-21-dynamic-browser-title.md

 ---

 We’re excited to introduce a new enhancement in WaveMaker Studio—**dynamic browser titles!**.
 Now, the browser title updates based on user actions / editor in canvas, providing better context and improving navigation across multiple open tabs.
+This feature, available starting with the 11.11.0 release

 <!-- truncate -->